Computed Tomography Angiography

 CT angiography is a type of medical test that combines a CT scan with an injection

-of a special dye to produce pictures of blood vessels and tissues in a part
+of a special dye.
+This is to make pictures of blood vessels and tissues in a part

 of your body.
-The dye is injected through an intravenous (IV) line started in your arm or
+The dye is injected through an IV (intravenous) line started in your

-You may need this medical test if you have an abnormality that involves the blood vessels of your
+You may need this test if you have a problem that involves the blood vessels of your

 brain, heart, lungs, kidneys, or other parts of your body.
 Healthcare providers may

-use the information from this test to learn more about your condition
+use the information from this test to learn more about your condition.
+They can use

-and to decide the best way to treat you.
-Some reasons to have a CT angiogram include:
+the results to decide the best way to treat you.
+Some reasons to have a CT angiogram

-- To find an aneurysm (a blood vessel that has become enlarged and may be in danger
+To find a blood vessel that has become enlarged.
+It may be in danger of rupturing

-- To find blood vessels that have become narrowed by atherosclerosis (fatty material
+To find blood vessels that have been narrowed by atherosclerosis.
+In this condition,

-that forms plaques in the walls of arteries)
+fatty material forms plaques in the walls of arteries.

-- To find abnormal blood vessel formations inside your brain
+To find blood vessel problems inside your brain

-- To evaluate a tumor that is fed by blood vessels
+To assess a tumor that is fed by blood vessels

 Information from CT angiography may help prevent a stroke or a heart attack.
 This

-type of test may also help your healthcare provider plan cancer treatment or prepare
+type of test may also help your provider plan cancer treatment.
+Or it can help get

-you for a kidney transplant.
-Your healthcare provider may have other reasons for ordering
+you ready for a kidney transplant.
+Your provider may have other reasons for ordering

 the benefits of getting an accurate diagnosis generally outweigh the risks.
-The amount
+No radiation

 Other risks include:

-- Allergic reactions.
-Always let your radiologist know if you have any history of allergies or an allergy
+Allergic reactions.
+Always let your radiologist know if you have a history of allergies or an allergy

 your skin or the blood vessels and nerves just under your skin.
-It is important to

-tell your radiologist
+Tell the radiologist

-or radiology technician if you have any pain when the contrast
+or radiology technician if you feel pain or tingling after the contrast material is

-Angiography contrast material can damage your kidneys, so you may not be able to have
+Angiography contrast material can damage your kidneys.
+You may not be able to have

 this test if you have severe kidney disease or diabetes.

-There may be other risks, depending on your specific medical condition.
-Be sure to
+There may be other risks, depending on your specific health condition.
+Discuss any

-discuss any

-concerns with your healthcare provider or radiology technician before
+concerns with your provider or radiology technician before the test.

-How do I get ready for computed tomography angiography?
+How do I get ready for CT angiography?

 Tell your healthcare provider and your radiology technician about any medicines you

-take, including herbal supplements and other over-the-counter medicines.
-Also let
+take.
+This includes herbal supplements and other over-the-counter medicines.
+Tell

-them know about any medical conditions you may have, such as heart disease, diabetes,
+conditions you may have, such as heart disease, diabetes, asthma, thyroid or kidney

 You may be asked to sign an informed consent that describes the risks and benefits

 of this test.
-You should discuss the risks and benefits with the healthcare provider
+You should discuss the risks and benefits with your provider or the

-- Leave at home all metal objects, such as jewelry or hairpins, because metal
+Leave at home all metal objects,.
+This includes jewelry or hairpins, because metal

 can affect CT imaging.
-You may be asked to remove your eyeglasses, dentures, or hearing aids.
+You may be asked to remove your eyeglasses, dentures, or hearing

 You may have this test done at the hospital or at another outpatient facility.
 The

-CT scanner is a large machine with a tunnel that the examining table passes in and out
+CT scanner is a large machine with a tunnel that the exam table passes in and out

 of.
-Tests may vary depending on your condition and your healthcare provider's
+Tests may vary depending on your condition and your healthcare provider's practices.

 Here is what may happen during the test: